Yonet/Angular-Interview-Questions/README.md

 #### Style Guide Questions:

+* What are some of the Angular Style Guide suggestions you follow on your code?
+Why?
+* Is it important to have a style guide?
+Why/not?

 #### Performance Questions:

 * What tools would you use to find a performance issue in your code?